superfly/fly_postgres_elixir/README.md

 calls to a node in your Elixir cluster running in the primary region.
 That ability is provided by the `fly_rpc` library.

-#TODO: I dont' this this is true anymore!
+#TODO: I don't think this is true anymore!
 Should just work.
 Need to test it
 ### Releases and Migrations

 Assuming you are using a custom "Release" module like [this one in the HelloElixir](https://github.com/fly-apps/hello_elixir/blob/main/lib/hello_elixir/release.ex) demo project to execute your migrations in a special release task, then you _may_ need to explicitly load the `:fly_postgres` config so it will be available to connect to the database.